-This legislation directs the use of state capital funds toward the purchase of more energy efficient appliances and equipment.
-Energy used in buildings accounts for over 40-percent of the pollution that is fueling climate change.
-In addition, because energy demand is met primarily through the combustion of fossil fuels, energy used in buildings leads to the pollutants that form smog and soot.
-These two pollutants make people sick, trigger asthma attacks, and contribute to premature deaths for people with lung and heart disease.
+This bill directs the use of state capital funds toward the purchase of more energy efficient appliances and equipment.
+Building energy demand is met primarily through the combustion of fossil fuels.
+Relying on fossil fuels to power buildings accounts for over 40-percent of the pollution that is fueling climate change, and significantly contributes to the release of particulate matter, leading to smog and soot.
+Poor air quality is known to make people sick, trigger asthma attacks, and contribute to premature deaths for people with lung and heart disease.

 This bill amends the Public Authorities Law and the New York State Urban Development Corporation Act to require organizations receiving funds for capital improvements from the New York State Dormitory Authority and/or the Urban Development Corporation to use the funds to purchase Energy Star equipment and appliances when available.